 Our 5-day Palawan trip was supposed to start with Underground River tour.
 But weather in Sabang wasn’t cooperating on our first day so our guide toured us around Puerto Princesa City instead.
 Good thing the weather in the city was nice.
 This city tour is actually just a “free tour” offered by Hadefe Travel & Tours.
-Our tour package only includes El Nido and Underground River tour, no city tour included.
+The package only includes El Nido and Underground River, no city tour included.
 I don’t know maybe because it was my birthday!

 Puerto Princesa City Half-day Tour

 First thing I noticed while touring around the city was cleanliness and order.
 As a person who once lived in Metro Manila, those are quite uncommon things to see.
 Not to mention it was holiday so I was expecting a little chaos.
 But what happened was the opposite.
 And the city doesn’t look like a typical city with towering skyscrapers.
 The rural atmosphere was still evident.

 Here’s a map of the sites we covered.
 We visited 5 places, but we were not able to include Palawan Wildlife Conservation Center since we were quite in a hurry.
 We still need to catch sunset at Nacpan Beach in El Nido.

 Our first stop was Plaza Cuartel which is a historical park with a grim past.
 It’s an open-air war museum for around 150 US soldiers burned underground by the Japanese during World War II.
 Plaza Cuartel once served as the garrison for American and Filipino soldiers until it was invaded by the Japanese.
 A fortress for soldiers turned into a prison and a place of massacre.
 Only 11 men out of 150 survived the massacre.